Kundli, Haryana

-Kundli is a town and municipal council in Sonipat, in Sonipat tehsil of Sonipat district in the Indian state of Haryana.
+Kundli is a town and municipal committee in Sonipat, in Sonipat tehsil of Sonipat district in the Indian state of Haryana.

 As of 2017, it had a population of 100,000.
 It lies on Western Peripheral Expressway, Eastern Peripheral Expressway and Delhi-Amritsar NH-1 (presently NH-44).
 Kundli also lies on the planned Delhi-Sonipat Rapid Regional Rail Transport System (RRTS) and Delhi Metro extension.

+History

+Kundli is historically associated with the Chauhan Rajput community, which has long been a prominent group in parts of the Sonipat district of Haryana.
+In the Sonipat region and surrounding areas of northern Haryana, many Rajputs—particularly those belonging to the Chauhan clan—traditionally use the surname Rana, a title historically associated with feudal authority and martial status.
+The use of Rana as a surname among Rajputs in this region is locally recognized as a marker of lineage and historical social position.

+According to local tradition, the settlement of Kundli was founded by Kundan Singh, who is believed to have been the brother of Tej Singh, the founder of Gohana.
+Historically, members of the Rajput community in the surrounding villages like Jakhauli, Murthal held considerable influence and served as zaildars and local landholding elites during the colonial period.

 Geography

 Kundli is 8.604 km from its tehsil headquarters at Rai.
 Kundli is located 1.6 km (1 mile) north of the Singhu Border, 9.2 km (5.7 miles) southeast of Sonipat city center, 31 km (19.3 miles) northwest of central Delhi and 221 km (137 miles) from its state headquarters Chandigarh.
 Other villages in Rai Mandal are Akbarpur Barota, Assawarpur, Aurangabad, Badhmalik, Badkhalsa, Bahalgarh, Bazidpur Saboli, Bhaire Bankipur, Bhowapur, Bindhrloi, Chhatehara.

 Nearby villages with distance are Sersa (0.936 km), Janti Kalan (3.181 km), Nangal Kalan (3.550 km), Rasoi (3.633 km), Aterna (4.152 km), Bazidpur Saboli (4.209 km), Nathupur (4.536 km).